f5devcentral/f5-agility-labs-iam/docs/class2/module1/lab01.rst

 Setup Lab Environment
 ----------------------------------------

-To access your dedicated student lab environment, you will require a web browser and Remote Desktop Protocol (RDP) client software.
-The web browser will be used to access the Lab Training Portal.
-The RDP client will be used to connect to the Jump Host, where you will be able to access the BIG-IP management interfaces (HTTPS, SSH).
+To access your dedicated student lab environment, you will need a web browser and Remote Desktop Protocol (RDP) client software.
+The web browser will be used to access the Unified Demo Framework (UDF) Training Portal.
+The RDP client will be used to connect to the jumphost, where you will be able to access the BIG-IP management interfaces (HTTPS, SSH).

 #.
 Click **DEPLOYMENT** located on the top left corner to display the environment